TreWestWilliam/Healers-Journey_Hachiski/README.md

 Healers Journey is 3D puzzle game centered around curing the ailments of the people in your tribe, and healing your environment as a result.

 Centered around puzzles to figure out what cure to give certain people, you must heal those around you to repair your village and expand.

+Download and play it on itch.io here: https://rbozos.itch.io/healers-journey-team-lion